shrutikajha2603/IIC-TMSL-Website/README.md

 # IIC - TMSL Website

-Created by a team named WEBSMITH under the supervision of Shrutika Jha.
+Created by a team named WEBSMITH under the supervision of Komal Aggarwal.

 ## Viewing the website -